raul-izquierdo/english/sources/grammar/Syntax/Preferences.2b.md

 Qué te interesa?
     = `What are you interested in?`
-    ? ¿Qué te interesa? : `What are you interested in?` = `What are you interested in doing this weekend?` ? ¿Qué te interesa hacer este fin de semana? : `What are you interested in doing this weekend?` = `What are your interests?`
+    ? ¿En qué estas interesado? : `What are you interested in?` = `What are you interested in doing this weekend?` ? ¿Qué te interesa hacer este fin de semana? : `What are you interested **in doing** this weekend?` = `What are your interests?`
     ? ¿Cuáles son tus intereses? : `What are your interests?`

+me atrae/me llama
+    = it appeals to me
+    - OJO: No es _attracts_ -> eso es atracción física o emocional `The bright colours attract bees` ?
+Me resulta atractivo : `I find it appealing`
+    ?
+El footbol no me llama : `Football doesn't appeal to me` ?
+Eso fue lo que me atrajo : `That's what appealed to me` ?
+No sé por qué no me atrae : `I don't know why it doesn't appeal to me` ?
+Me llama bastante la idea de viajar : `The idea of travelling appeals to me quite a bit`

-estoy interesado/me gusta (x4)
+estoy interesado/me gusta
+    = I am interested IN <ing|obj>
+    = I [quite] like <ing|obj>
+    ?
+Estoy interesado en aprender español : `I am interested in learning Spanish` ?
+Me interesa algo el futbol : `I quite like football`

+Tengo (mucho/poco/nada) interés en ... = have (great|little|not) interest in ...
+    ?
+Tengo poco interés en ir a un concierto : `I have little interest in going to a concert`

+aficionado
     !
 Ordenados de menos a más intenso
-    = I am interested IN <ing|obj>
+    = to be a fan OF
     ?
-Estoy interesado en aprender español : `I am interested in learning Spanish` = to be a fan OF
+Soy fan de los juegos de mesa : `I'm a fan of board games` ?
+Es fan de las películas de ciencia ficción : `He is a fan of science fiction movies` = to be keen ON
     ?
-Soy fan de los juegos de mesa : `I'm a fan of board games` = to be keen ON
-    ?
 Me entusiasman los juegos de mesa : `I'm keen on board games` = to be INTO
     ?
 Me gustan mucho los juegos de mesa : `I'm into board games`

-aficionado
-    = a fan (más casual)
-    ?
-Es fan de las películas de ciencia ficción : `He is a fan of science fiction movies` = a <sthing> enthusiast (mayor conocimiento)
-    ?
-Es un entusiasta del fitness : `He is a fitness enthusiast` = enthusiastic about <sthing>
-    ?
-Es entusiasta del fitness : `He is enthusiastic about fitness`

 nunca me ha llamado la atención
     ?
-Nunca me ha interesado : `It has never interested me` ?
 Nunca me ha llamado la atención : `It has never caught my attention`

-no me llama mucho, no es lo mio
+no es lo mio
     = It's not really my thing

-me atrae/me llama
-    = it appeals to me
-    ?
-Me resulta atractivo : `I find it appealing`
-    ?
-Eso fue lo que me atrajo : `That's what appealed to me` = it attracts me (físico o emocional)
-    ?
-Los colores brillantes atraen a las abejas : `The bright colours attract bees` ?
-Me resulta atractivo : `I find it attractive`
-    ?
-No sé por qué no me llama : `I don't know why it doesn't appeal to me` ?
-Me llama bastante la idea de viajar : `The idea of travelling appeals to me quite a bit`

 me encantaría <hacer X>
     = I’d be thrilled to <base>
     ?
 Me encantaría hacer puenting : `I’d be thrilled to go bungee jumping`

-A X no le atraerá la actividad Y
-    = X would have (great|little|not) interest in Y
-    ?
-No me interesaría mucho ir a un concierto : `I would have little interest in going to a concert` = Y would have (great|little|not) appeal to X
-    ?
-Ir a un concierto no me atraería : `Going to a concert would not appeal to me`

 ## Tastes

 ¿Qué es lo que más te gusta de...?
     = What do you like most/best about...
     ?
-Qué es lo que más te gusta de esta ciudad : `What do you like most about this city?`
+Qué es lo que más te gusta de esta ciudad : `What do you **like most** about this city?`

 Quién te gustaría más... = Who would you most like to...
-    ? ¿Quién te gustaría más ver en un concierto? : `Who would you most like to see in concert?`
+    ? ¿Quién te gustaría más ver en un concierto? : `Who would you **most like** to see in concert?`

 ¿Te gusta ...? _No mucho_
     = not really